CortexFoundation/CortexTheseus/cmd/clef/README.md

       * the total amount
       * the number of unique recipients

-* Geth todos
+* Ctxc todos
     - The signer should pass the `Origin` header as call-info to the UI.
 As of right now, the way that info about the request is put together is a bit of a hack into the http server.
 This could probably be greatly improved
-    - Relay: Geth should be started in `geth --external_signer localhost:8550`.
+    - Relay: Ctxc should be started in `geth --external_signer localhost:8550`.
-    - Currently, the Geth APIs use `common.Address` in the arguments to transaction submission (e.g `to` field).
+    - Currently, the Ctxc APIs use `common.Address` in the arguments to transaction submission (e.g `to` field).
 This type is 20 `bytes`, and is incapable of carrying checksum information.
 The signer uses `common.MixedcaseAddress`, which retains the original input.
-    - The Geth api should switch to use the same type, and relay `to`-account verbatim to the external api.
+    - The Ctxc api should switch to use the same type, and relay `to`-account verbatim to the external api.

 * [x] Storage
     * [x] An encrypted key-value storage should be implemented